MikeostCorp/mString/README.md

 ## How to build project

-Make sure the `cmake` is installed correctly:
+Make sure the `cmake` is installed correctly!:

 ```
 $ cmake --version